21 Things to Do in Roatan, Honduras (From a Local)

 Lionfish are an invasive species in the Caribbean and have wrecked havoc on the reefs for years.
 In order to combat the problem, Honduras has legalized spearfishing exclusively for lionfish.

-In order to legally spear lionfish in Roatan, you’ll need to obtain a Bay Islands Lionfish Spearing License.
-The course to obtain this license costs $70 and includes a spear.
-Since killing these invasive species helps keep Roatan’s coral reefs healthy and the ecosystem in balance, learning to spear lionfish is definitely one of the more eco-friendly Roatan activities.
+Since killing these invasive species helps keep Roatan’s coral reefs healthy and the ecosystem in balance, learning to spear lionfish is definitely one of the more eco-friendly Roatan activities 🫶🏼

-Sign up to spear lionfish through the Roatan Marine Park and enjoy one of the best unique activities in Roatan.
+Sign up here to spear lionfish through the Roatan Marine Park!

 The Roatan Reefs Need Your Help ⚠️